List of communist states

-A communist state is a form of government that combines the state leadership of a communist party through the supreme state organ of power, Marxist–Leninist political philosophy, and an official commitment to the construction of a communist society.
+A communist state is a form of government that combines the state leadership of a communist party through the supreme state organ of power, Marxism–Leninism or a related political philosophy, and an official commitment to the construction of a communist society.
 Communism in its modern form grew out of the socialist movement in 19th-century Europe and blamed capitalism for societal miseries.
 In the 20th century, several communist states were established, first in Russia with the Russian Revolution of 1917 and then in portions of Eastern Europe, Asia, and a few other regions after World War II.
 The institutions of these states were heavily influenced by the writings of Karl Marx, Friedrich Engels, Vladimir Lenin, Joseph Stalin and others.
 However, the political reforms of Soviet leader Mikhail Gorbachev known as Perestroika and socio-economic difficulties produced the revolutions of 1989, which brought down all the communist states of the Eastern Bloc bar the Soviet Union.
 The repercussions of the collapse of these states contributed to political transformations in the Soviet Union and Yugoslavia and several other non-European communist states.
-Presently, there are five communist states in the world: China, Cuba, Laos, North Korea and Vietnam.
+Presently, there are five communist states in the world: China, Cuba, Laos, North Korea, and Vietnam.